 What can I expect during an eyelid lift?

 Both upper blepharoplasty and lower blepharoplasty can be performed on an outpatient basis using local anesthesia and sedation at our fully accredited surgical facility on our beautiful campus, where our highly qualified nurses will pamper you.
 Our nurses are certified in advanced cardiac life support, which ensures the highest level of supervision, evaluation, and care in the unlikely event of an emergency.
-We also work with board-certified anesthesiologists.
+We also work with advanced anesthesia providers.

 For the upper eyelids, the incision typically begins within the natural crease of the eye’s inside corner and extends slightly beyond the outside corner into the crow’s feet or laugh lines.
 The incision line follows the natural contour of the upper eyelid and is camouflaged when healed.
 Through this incision, the surgeon removes excess skin and fatty tissue so that the area is smoother and firmer.